 12.1.
 This application is heard as an urgent application in terms of Rule 6(12) and any non-compliance with the usual service and time periods are condoned and dispensed with;

 12.2.
-The occupancy of Flat 503 Hermanna Court, 13 Paul Nel Street, Hillbrow fully described as Section 38 of SS Hermanna Court by the First to Third Respondents, or any other person who occupies the property through the First to Third Respondents are declared to be illegal and unlawful;
+The occupancy of Flat […] […] Court, [...]
+Paul […] Street, […] fully described as Section 38 of SS […] Court by the First to Third Respondents, or any other person who occupies the property through the First to Third Respondents are declared to be illegal and unlawful;

 12.3.
-The First to Third Respondents are ordered to immediately vacate Flat 503 Hermanna Court, 13 Paul Nel Street, Hillbrow fully described as Section 38 of SS Hermanna Court upon service of this order upon them;
+The First to Third Respondents are ordered to immediately vacate Flat […] […] Court, […] Paul […] Street, […] fully described as Section 38 of SS […] Court upon service of this order upon them;

 12.4.
 Any other persons claiming occupancy through the First to Third Respondents be ordered to immediately vacate the property and to remove all possessions currently in the property;

 12.5.
-Any other persons claiming occupancy through the First to Third Respondents are interdicted and restrained from gaining illegal and unlawful access to Flat 503 Hermanna Court, 13 Paul Nel Street, Hillbrow fully described as Section 38 of SS Hermanna Court (“the property”);
+Any other persons claiming occupancy through the First to Third Respondents are interdicted and restrained from gaining illegal and unlawful access to Flat […] […] Court, [...]
+Paul […] Street, […] fully described as Section 38 of SS […] Court (“the property”);

 12.6.
 The Sheriff, with jurisdiction, is authorised to remove the First to Third Respondents, or any other person claiming occupancy through the First to Third Respondents, from the property in the event of their failure to abide by this order;

 12.7.
-The First to Third Respondents are ordered to immediately restore the applicant’s unrestricted access to the property known as Flat 503 Hermanna Court, 13 Paul Nel Street, Hillbrow fully described as Section 38 of SS Hermanna Court;
+The First to Third Respondents are ordered to immediately restore the applicant’s unrestricted access to the property known as Flat […] […] Court, […] Paul […] Street, […] fully described as Section 38 of SS […] Court;

 12.8.
 An order restraining the First to Third Respondents from forthwith spoliating, dispossessing or otherwise interfering with the Applicant’s access to the property;